munozsan03/Astro_Team4/README.md

 **Problem Background**

 Long-term human spaceflight can expose astronauts to extreme conditions such as microgravity, radiation, and confined environments which can disrupt multiple biological systems.
 These disruptions can lead to increased risk of:
 Bone Density Loss
+Muscle Atrophy
-Muscle Atrophy and Metabolic Dysfunction Neurobiological Degeneration
+Neurobiological Degeneration

-Terrestrial solutions to these risks include drug therapeutics that require clinical trials to be approved.
-Evaluating potential drug therapeutics during space travel for these risks is challenging due to the lack of clinical trials in these extreme environments.
-Our proposal targets future drug discovery in space missions that tackle issues of bone density loss, muscle atrophy, and neurodegeneration.
+Terrestrial solutions to these risks include drug therapeutics that require clinical trials for safety and efficacy to be approved for human use.
+Evaluating potential drug therapeutics during long-term space travel for these risks will be challenging due to the lack of clinical trials in these extreme environments.
+Our tool targets future drug discovery in space missions that tackle issues of bone density loss, muscle atrophy, and neurodegeneration.

 **Problem Statement**

-We need to address the lack of clinical trials to test the safety and efficacy of potential therapeutics during space travel.
+Drug discovery for long-term space travel requires tests for the safety and efficacy of potential therapeutics.

 **Approach**